mmsesay/awesome-books/README.md

 # microverse-awesome-books-project-one

 > This project is on HTML + JAVASCRIPT.
-One can create a book, save it to the browsers local storage and can remove a specific book from the array and update the local storage.
+One can create a book, save it to the browser's local storage and can remove a specific book from the array and update the local storage.

 Awesome Books                                                                                                              |
 :-------------------------------------------------------------------------------------------------------------------------:|